 First, ask yourself a few questions that’ll help you to sketch out your website’s layout:

-- What are your business goal/ objective for making this site?
+- What is your business goal/ objective for making this site?

 - Who is your target audience?

-- What your visitors want to do when they land on your site?
+- What do your visitors want to do when they land on your site?